Med LOVE

 I decided to make a traditional Middle Eastern salad called Tabbouleh alongside citrus-marinated swordfish spedini (Italian word for skewers).
 I snuck some grated ginger into the swordfish marinade, used bulgur wheat in the salad and incorporated citrus into both dishes.

-In order to get most of the leaves from the parsley (and not a lot of the tough stems) you want to bundle little bouquets of parsley and mince the leaves ultra fine with your sharpest knife.
-I remember for large social events and holidays, all the women in my family would gather in the kitchen to chop mountains of parsley and exchange juicy gossip.
+In order to get most of the leaves from the parsley (and not a lot of the tough stems) you want to bundle little bouquets of parsley and chop the leaves ultra fine with your sharpest knife.
+Growing up, I remember all the women in my family would gather in the kitchen to chop mountains of parsley and exchange juicy gossip.

-Now that we’re on the subject of Tabbouleh, I want clear up the common misconception that Tabbouleh should have only a tiny bit of parsley and a TON of bulgur wheat – NO!
-The only reason many (non-authentic) restaurants go heavy on the bulgur is because it’s a lot cheaper and quicker than chopping up all that parsley.
-And don’t try to whip out your fancy food processor here… nope, it’ll only make parsley pesto and that’s a totally different post.
+Now that we’re on the subject of tabbouleh (تبولة), I want clear up the common misconception that tabbouleh should have only have some parsley and lots of bulgur wheat – NO!
+The reason many restaurants go heavy on the bulgur is because it’s a lot cheaper and easier than chopping up all that parsley.
+And don’t try to use your fancy food processor… nope, it’ll only make parsley pesto and that’s a completely different post.

 When it comes to fish, I don’t like to overdo it with too many harsh herbs and spices.
 I purposefully chose a combo of clean flavors – specifically, basil, mint, lemon & orange zest, ginger, olive oil, salt & pepper.
 Let them all mingle in the fridge for a couple hours before throwing the fish on the grill.